ptaczek/mbp-ubuntu-kernel/README.md

+## CONFIG_MODULE_SIG disabled
+to allow unsigned kernel modules.

+The reason for this is that I haven't found proper way to configure signing certificates in Ubuntu 20.04 on 2016 15-inch MacBookPro so I decided to compile modified kernel with CONFIG_MODULE_SIG disabled to let the kernel load unsigned modules.

 # mbp-ubuntu-kernel

 Ubuntu/Mint/Debian kernel 5.6+ with Apple T2 patches built-in.
 This repo try to keep up with kernel new releases.